 Coalition Challenges Factory Farms’ Free Pass on Reporting Pollution in Emergencies

-Large industrial farming operations, many of which confine over 100,000 animals at one time, have been exempted from a key federal law that protects air and water quality by the U.S. Environmental Protection Agency.
-While other types of industrial facilities are required to report when toxic gases are released under the Emergency Planning and Community Right-to-Know Act, EPA has decided that factory farms are not required to do so—putting communities, farmed animals, and wildlife at significant risk, especially during natural disasters.
+Large industrial farming operations, many of which confine over 100,000 animals at one time, have been exempted from a key federal law that protects air and water quality by the U.S. Environmental Protection Agency (EPA).
+While other types of industrial facilities are required to report when toxic gases are released under the Emergency Planning and Community Right-to-Know Act, EPA has decided that factory farms are not required to do so — putting communities, farmed animals, and wildlife at significant risk, especially during natural disasters.

 The Animal Legal Defense Fund joined a coalition of animal and environmental protection groups in a lawsuit aimed at fixing this dangerous exemption.
 Unfortunately, it’s not the first time that the government has considered giving factory farms a free pass when it comes to transparency.